Truth (The Falcon and the Winter Soldier): Plot

-After using Captain America's shield to kill one of the Flag Smashers in public, John Walker flees, but is pursued by Sam Wilson and Bucky Barnes.
-Wilson demands that Walker hand over the shield, but he refuses.
-In the ensuing fight, Walker destroys Wilson's wingsuit, but Wilson and Barnes take the shield from him, breaking his arm in the process.
-Wilson then leaves his damaged wingsuit with Joaquin Torres and asks him to continue looking for the Flag Smashers.
+After using Captain America's shield to kill one of the Flag Smashers in public, John Walker flees the scene.
+He is pursued by Sam Wilson and Bucky Barnes, who demand that Walker hand over the shield.
+He refuses, and destroys Wilson's wingsuit in the ensuing fight.
+Wilson and Barnes take the shield from Walker, breaking his arm in the process.
+Wilson leaves his damaged wingsuit with Joaquin Torres and asks him to continue looking for the Flag Smashers.

 Barnes finds Helmut Zemo at a memorial in Sokovia and hands him over to the Dora Milaje.
-While Ayo advises him not to return to Wakanda for some time, he asks her to forward a favor to the country.
-Meanwhile, Walker receives an other than honorable discharge and is stripped of his role as Captain America.
-Afterward, he is approached by Contessa Valentina Allegra de Fontaine, who tells him that taking the serum and killing the Flag Smasher was the right thing to do and says she will contact him in the future.
-Walker later visits his late partner Lemar Hoskins' family, and claims that the man he killed is the one who killed Hoskins.
+While Ayo advises him not to return to Wakanda for some time due to his decision to work with Zemo, she agrees to ask the country for a favor on Barnes's behalf.
+After Walker receives an other than honorable discharge and is stripped of his role as Captain America, he is approached by Contessa Valentina Allegra de Fontaine.
+She tells him that taking the Super Soldier Serum and killing the Flag Smasher were the right actions to take and says she will contact Walker in the future.
+Walker visits the family of his dead partner, Lemar Hoskins, and falsely claims that he killed the man who murdered Hoskins.

-Wilson returns to Baltimore to visit Isaiah Bradley, who discusses his past as a Black super soldier and how he was imprisoned after rescuing fellow soldiers who had also been experimented on before stating that a Black man would never be allowed to become Captain America nor should one want to.
-Wilson then returns home to Louisiana and helps his sister Sarah fix the family boat, with assistance from several locals as well as Barnes, who delivers a briefcase from the Wakandans to Wilson.
-Wilson and Barnes train with the shield and agree to move on from their pasts and work together.
+Wilson returns to Baltimore to visit Isaiah Bradley.
+They discuss Bradley's past as a Black super soldier who was experimented on by the government and how he was imprisoned after rescuing fellow soldiers who had also been experimented on.
+Bradley states that a Black man would never be allowed to become Captain America and nor should one want to.
+Wilson returns home to Louisiana and helps his sister Sarah fix the family boat, with assistance from several locals.
+Barnes arrives to help, and delivers a briefcase from the Wakandans to Wilson.
+Barnes helps Wilson train to use the shield and the pair agree to move on from their pasts and work together.

-Meanwhile, the Flag Smashers plan an attack on a Global Repatriation Council (GRC) conference in New York City.
+The Flag Smashers plan an attack on a Global Repatriation Council (GRC) conference in New York City.
 They are joined by Georges Batroc, who wants to kill Wilson and was released from prison by Sharon Carter.
-When Torres contacts Wilson and tells him the Flag Smashers have been detected in New York City, Wilson decides to intervene and opens the briefcase.
+When Torres contacts Wilson and tells him the Flag Smashers have been detected in New York City, Wilson chooses to intervene and opens the Wakandan briefcase.
 In a mid-credits scene, Walker builds a new shield from scrap metal and his Medal of Honor.